 In collaboration with BMS, we are developing the ide-cel and bb21217 product candidates as treatments for multiple myeloma, a hematologic malignancy that develops in the bone marrow and is fatal if untreated.
-We are co-developing and co-promoting ide-cel in the United States with BMS and we have exclusively licensed to BMS the development and commercialization rights for ide-cel outside of the United States.
-In September 2020, the FDA accepted for Priority Review the BLA submitted by BMS for ide-cel as a treatment for relapsed and refractory multiple myeloma.
+We are co-developing and co-promoting ide-cel as ABECMA in the United States with BMS and we have exclusively licensed to BMS the development and commercialization rights for ide-cel outside of the United States.
 We have exclusively licensed the development and commercialization rights for the bb21217 product candidate to BMS, with an option for us to elect to co-develop and co-promote bb21217 within the United States.
-In May 2020, we and BMS entered into an amendment and restatement of the ide-cel co-promotion/co-development agreement, an amendment and restatement of the bb21217 license agreement, and a non-exclusive license agreement to certain patent rights controlled by us and related to lentiviral vector technology for BMS to develop and commercialize CD19-directed CAR T cell therapies.
+In May 2020, we and BMS entered into an amendment and restatement of the ide-cel co-promotion/codevelopment agreement, an amendment and restatement of the bb21217 license agreement, and a non-exclusive license agreement to certain patent rights controlled by us and related to lentiviral vector technology for BMS to develop and commercialize CD19-directed CAR T cell therapies.
+Under the amended agreements, BMS was relieved of its obligations to pay us for future ex-U.S. milestones and royalties on ex-U.S. sales for each of ide-cel and bb21217 in exchange for an up-front, non-refundable, non-creditable payment of \$200.0 million, which represents the aggregate of the probabilityweighted, net present value of the future ex-U.S. milestones and royalties on ex-U.S. sales for each of ide-cel and bb21217.
+BMS also assumed the contract manufacturing agreements relating to ide-cel adherent lentiviral vector and over time, BMS is assuming responsibility for manufacturing ide-cel suspension lentiviral vector outside of the U.S., with bluebird responsible for manufacturing ide-cel suspension lentiviral vector in the U.S. In addition, the parties are released from future exclusivity related to BCMA-directed T cell therapies.
+In March 2021, BMS received marketing approval from the FDA for ide-cel, marketed as ABECMA, as a treatment of adult patients with relapsed or refractory multiple myeloma after four or more prior lines of therapy, including an immunomodulatory agent, a proteasome inhibitor, and an anti-CD38 monoclonal antibody.
+There were no product sales of ABECMA during the first guarter of 2021.

 Since our inception in 1992, we have devoted substantially all of our resources to our development efforts relating to our product candidates, including activities to manufacture product candidates in compliance with good manufacturing practices, or GMP, to conduct clinical studies of our product candidates, to provide selling, general and administrative support for these operations and to protect our intellectual property.
-We have not generated any revenue from product sales.
+We have generated immaterial revenues from product sales.
 We have funded our operations primarily through the sale of common stock in our public offerings, private placements of preferred stock and warrants, and through collaborations.

-As of September 30, 2020, we had cash, cash equivalents and marketable securities of approximately \$1.44 billion.
+As of March 31, 2021, we had cash, cash equivalents and marketable securities of approximately \$1.09 billion.
 We have never been profitable and have incurred net losses in each year since inception.
-Our net loss was \$194.7 million and \$418.8 million for the three and nine months ended September 30, 2020, respectively, and our accumulated deficit was \$2.70 billion as of September 30, 2020.
+Our net loss was \$205.8 million for the three months ended March 31, 2021, and our accumulated deficit was \$3.11 billion as of March 31, 2021.
 Substantially all of our net losses resulted from costs incurred in connection with our research and development programs and from selling, general and administrative costs associated with our operations.
 We expect to continue to incur significant expenses and operating losses for at least the next several years.
 We expect our expenses will increase substantially in connection with our ongoing and planned activities, as we: